cPolaris/toys/README.md

+Toy projects and scripts.
+I'm very humble so I don't create dedicated repos for each one of them.

 **Toy**<br>

 1. an object for a child to play with, typically a model or miniature replica of something: *[ as modifier ]* : a toy car.